A trap for the unwary – the law on false and misleading advertising

 This issue, formerly the subject of much legal debate, may now be considered resolved.
-In a judgment delivered by the Court of Appeal last year it was decided, following a line of local authorities, that the section imposes strict liability on any person who makes false or misleading representations in the manner set out in the section.
-In that case, the court rejected the argument that the car dealership should escape liability because it honestly believed that the car was made in the year 2007 as was represented to the customer.
+The Court of Appeal has ruled that the section imposes strict liability on any person who makes false or misleading representations in the manner set out in the section.
+The court has in the past rejected the argument that a car dealership should escape liability because it honestly believed that the car was made in the year 2007 as was represented to the customer.
 Although the dealer said he relied exclusively on data provided by third parties from whom he had acquired the vehicle, the court determined that the dealer’s honest belief was irrelevant to the issue of liability.

 That case is but one example of a complaint made to the Fair Trading Commission (FTC) resulting in the FTC filing a claim against the relevant entity.
 There have been claims involving artistes advertised for an event who did not perform, and real estate developers representing to prospective purchasers in brochures and pamphlets that there would be certain amenities in a development only to fail to deliver on those representations.
 These cases demonstrate the wide and varied nature of false or misleading representations.

 Penalties and remedies

 A person who falsely advertises is exposed to civil liability in the form of a penalty under the Act.
 The penalty for individuals is up to $1 million dollars.
 It can go up to 5 million dollars in the case of corporations.

 The Act also provides for civil remedies in the form of damages.
 Private claims to recover damages must however be brought within three years from the time when the misleading representation causing loss was made.